threepointone/wangler/README.md

 - You can also have environment specific `.env` files.
 For example, you can have a `.env.dev` file for development and a `.env.prod` file for production.
 To use, pass `--env <env>` where `<env>` is the name of the environment you want to use.
 (This works with wrangler's own `--env` flag, where it'll pick bindings and values defined under `[env.<env>]` in `wrangler.toml`)

-- You can pass values in the cli via `--penv <value>`.
+- You can pass values in the cli via `--penv <key>:<value>`.
 This is useful for passing in arguments defined in your actual environment (like in CI, you can do `npx wangler dev --penv DATABASE_URL:$SUPABASE_URL` to pass in a value for `DATABASE_URL`).

+- You can pass values in the cli via `--penv <key>` to have the value be read from the environment.
+This is useful for passing in arguments defined in your actual environment (like in CI, you can do `npx wangler dev --penv DATABASE_URL` to have the value for process.env.DATABASE_URL be read from the environment).

 ## How it works